Psychology Scholarships for College

 The National Institutes of Health Undergraduate Scholarship

-The National Institutes of Health Undergraduate Scholarship Program offers competitive scholarships to students from disadvantaged backgrounds who are committed to careers in biomedical, behavioral, and social science health-related research.
-The National Institutes of Health Undergraduate Scholarship can award up to
+The National Institutes of Health Undergraduate Scholarship Program is a highly competitive federal scholarship designed to support students from disadvantaged backgrounds who are committed to pursuing careers in biomedical, behavioral, or social science health-related research.
+Administered by the The National

-Award: $20,000 Deadline: March Est. Application Time: Low (13 min)
+Award: $20,000 Deadline: March Est. Application Time: Low (28 min)

 Students pursuing degrees in psychology can apply for a wide range of scholarships and grants from universities, professional associations, nonprofit foundations, and private donors.
 These programs support future psychologists, counselors, researchers, and mental health professionals who are committed to advancing human understanding and well-being.

-American Psychological Association (APA) Graduate Student Scholarship
+American Psychological Association Graduate Student Scholarship

 The APA Graduate Student Scholarship provides financial support for graduate students enrolled in accredited psychology programs.
 It is designed to assist future psychologists who have demonstrated academic excellence and a strong commitment to research, clinical practice, or community service in psychology.